 This site commemorates the sacrifice of the local men who made this Supreme Sacrifice, and are named on the village War Memorials.
 However, a number of men with associations with the village, who also made the Supreme Sacrifice, but who are not on the Village Memorials, have been found and their details added to the site.

 The site also acknowledges the part played by the many others who “did their bit“.
 Details of the service of these men can be found under: “They also Served” on the Menu Bar above.
 Research, in particular using “The Sleaford Gazette“, has identified many more men from the area who enlisted to served King and Country.

 Personal and Service details of those men who gave their lives can be accessed via the “World War 1 Casualties” link (under ‘World War 1’ in the above menu).
 Similarly, under the same heading is a link to “They Also Served“.

 By the 1921 Census the village population had dropped dramatically to just 1,101, but recovered over the next 10 years to reach 1,246 by 1931.
 With no Census in 1941 it is hard to say what the population was at the start of the Second World War.
 By the time of the next Census in 1951, however, the size of the village was 518 persons more than 1931, standing at 1,764.

 Eleven local men gave their lives in World War 2.
 Less information is available for these men, as Service Records are accessible only to surviving family members.
-No Census details have been made available after 1911.
+The 1921 Census has recently (2023) been made available, but is currently too expensive to access comprehensively.
 However, some details of their service can be accessed via the ‘ World War 2 ‘ link on the Menu above.